What Are Stimulants?

 Granite Recovery Centers is here to help you or your family member recover from substance addiction.
 With several locations throughout picturesque New England, we facilitate your entire journey back to life without active addiction.
 Here are some programs we offer:

 Our comprehensive programming extends from detoxification through sober living and relapse prevention.
-If you require detoxification, we have you covered with both medical and holistic detox options.
-Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
+We have you covered with medical and holistic detox options if you require detoxification.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in an emergency.

 You have been out of control long enough.
-We don’t promise it will be easy, but the road to recovery is worth the work.
+While we cannot promise that the road to recovery will be easy, we can promise that it will be worth it.
 Contact Granite Recovery Centers to put us to the test.
-You’ll find that we truly live up to our slogan: “Real People, Real Recovery”.
+We’ll live up to our slogan: “Real People, Real Recovery.”
 Call us today.